CyrilSLi/tpov/docs/en/source/quickstart.md

 ## Conclusion

-You should now have a transit POV video which shows the route on a map, the line number, speed, time, current road, the previous and next stops, transfer information, intersections, and a progress bar.
+You should now have a transit POV video that shows the route on a map, the line number, speed, time, current road, the previous and next stops, transfer information, intersections, and a progress bar.
 You can further edit the video in a video editor to add music, transitions, etc.

 **Please note that the library is still in development and may have bugs.
 Please report any issues on the [GitHub repository](https://github.com/CyrilSLi/tpov/tree/main).**